fdeblasio/pokeemerald-expansion/notes.md

         - Would give Mew a signature
     - Copy of old Leech Life
     - A move with a greenish copy of Yawn's cloud for a stink cloud
+    - Rotom/Tadbulb signature move with the unused light bulb sprite
 - Make Water Veil also up evasion like Sand Veil?
 - Species-specific move effects? (maybe look at code for Diglett immunity to Telekinesis):
     - Luvdisc Scale Shot uses Heart Scale sprite